Empress Harvest Morels

 Our First Harvest

-Our first focus is premium dried cultivated morels from China - one of China's most exciting specialty food categories and a product we believe deserves a stronger place in the American market.
+Our first focus is premium dried morels from China - one of China's most exciting specialty food categories and a product we believe deserves a stronger place in the American market.

 China has become the world leader in commercial morel cultivation, combining field experience, technical refinement, and specialized growing methods to produce high-quality morels at meaningful scale.